LuchoTangorra/CheaperSync/README.md

 	- Run: python3 CheaperSync.py

 - Windows:
-	- Minimun requirements: pyinstaller installed (if deploy as .exe), python3 installed (if used as-is from cmd).
+	- Minimun requirements: pyinstaller installed (if deploy as .exe), python3 installed (if used as-is from cmd follow linux instructions).
 	- Go to the CheaperSync path.
 	- Run: pyinstaller CheaperSync.py --noconsole
 	- The scrit above will create a .exe.
 Run it to run the program.